mileshong1/couchbase_CLI_tool/README.md

 ## How to Use:
 Here are some examples of how to use the tool.
 I recommend to use single quotes (') to specify argument as it leads to less issues with the escaped (\`) in the command line.

+### Example 1:
 ```
 python3 query_tool.py 'SELECT VALUE t.name FROM `travel-sample` t WHERE t.country = "United States" AND t.name IS NOT NULL LIMIT 25;'
 ```
 Returns:
 ```
+Running: SELECT VALUE t.name FROM `travel-sample` t WHERE t.country = "United States" AND t.name IS NOT NULL LIMIT 25;
 40-Mile Air
 Texas Wings
 Atifly